AliEasy/flutter_easy_barcode/README.md

-# 🌍 About Project
+# 🌍 About Project - EasyBarcode
-Digital banking Neo Bank.
+This application has been developed and published to provide a sample code, and continuing its development is recreational.
+Any PR is accepted though

 # 🛠 Built With
 - platform/ language: [Flutter / Dart](https://docs.flutter.dev/)